What is Chronic Constipation?

 If you want to know if you have chronic constipation, you need to check how many times you pass stool.

-According to reports, if you experience less than 3 bowel movements in a week for several weeks, you could be suffering from chronic constipation.
+According to reports, if you experience less than 3 bowel movements in a week for three months or longer, you could be suffering from chronic constipation.

 Difficulty in passing stool